-An emergency medical services (EMS) director administers a pool of paid and sometimes volunteer medical staff consisting of physicians, nurses, paramedics, and EMTs who respond to 911 calls from the community.
-EMS directors oversee the financials for their department/company, fundraisers, the promotion of volunteerism, regulatory compliance with departmental policies and collaboration with the various community entities.
-The director provides direction and leadership, accountability and coordination of the EMS program.
-EMS directors are also required to stay abreast of new trends and development in EMS practices.
+An emergency medical services (EMS) director administers a pool of paid (and sometimes volunteer) medical staff consisting of physicians, nurses, paramedics and emergency medical technicians (EMTs) who respond to 911 calls from the community.
+EMS directors oversee budgeting for their department or company, as well as fundraisers, volunteers, regulatory compliance with departmental policies and collaboration with various community entities.
+The director provides direction, leadership, accountability and coordination for the EMS program.
+They are also required to stay abreast of new trends and development in EMS practices.

 Emergency Medical Services (EMS) Director Tasks